 It was also known that Apollo had a holy day each seventh day of the month.
 The seventh day of each month is holy to Apollon, and, of course, the same tradition is used in the Christian calendar where the 7th day is named after the sun [Sunday] and is considered holy, and as a day of rest

 In Greek myth, Apollo was the son of Zeus, a sky-god and the Twin of Artemis, goddess of the hunt and of the moon.
 Just like Artemis, he carried a bow and arrow which he used to cause destruction.
-As the goddess Athena watched over Apollon at the battle of Troy, she titled Apollon as the Striker From Afar.
-This is similar to John’s writing that tells how Apollyon is from a bottomless pit of destruction3.
-Apollo was known as the twin of Artemis and he had also been referred to as the Striker from Afar (Hymn to Apollon).
+As the goddess Athena watched over Apollon at the battle of Troy, she titled Apollon as the Striker From Afar.2

 The public worship of Apollo in the Mediterranean was in direct competition with the development of Christianity, allegedly during the time that John wrote revelations.
 The use of the name Apollyon within the bible, as the ‘Angel of the Pit’ was a direct association with this Greek god Apollo as a Satan, an adversary to Christianity4

 1. Iliad.
 Homer.
 01.010 “..Apollon, the son of Zeus and Leto, drove pestilence among the Akhaians (Achaeans).”[accessed 11/14/08]